Meridian Sun Lodge No. 26, F. & A. M., is just two years younger that the City of Griffin, having been chartered on November 12, 1842. Phillip

 granted.
 The three principal officers of the Lodge when it was chartered were Joseph C. Atkinson, Worshipful Master; Sidney K. Reeves, Senior Warden; and Jeremiah Leake, Junior Warden.

-Throughout the one hundred seventy three years of its existence, Meridian Sun Lodge has been one of the most active and influential Masonic organizations in the State.
-Its membership rolls for 175 years have contained the names of leading citizens of Griffin, Spalding County and the State of Georgia.
+Throughout the 177 years of its existence, Meridian Sun Lodge has been one of the most active and influential Masonic organizations in the State.
+Its membership rolls have contained the names of leading citizens of Griffin, Spalding County and the State of Georgia.

 The Lodge prospered and in October, 1851, bought property on the corner of Slaton Avenue and Hill Street, where lodge rooms were erected.
 This building was destroyed by fire on November 17, 1859.